Herb-Roasted Turkey Breast

 Instructions

-Remove the turkey breast from the fridge (or freezer) and let it sit out to come to room temperature.
+Remove the turkey breast from the refrigerator and let it sit out until it reaches room temperature.

-Tie the turkey breast with twine to give it shape.
+Tie the turkey breast with kitchen twine to help it hold its shape.

-Place the turkey breast in a small casserole dish and place the onions, carrots, and any extra herbs alongside it.
+Place the turkey breast in a small casserole dish or roasting pan.
+Scatter onions, carrots, and any extra herbs around it.
+Pour about 1 cup of broth into the bottom of the dish (just enough to cover the bottom.)

-Continue roasting (an additional 30-60 minutes) until the temperature in the thickest part of the breast reaches 160°F.
+Roast uncovered for 30 minutes, then continue cooking for another 30–60 minutes, until the internal temperature in the thickest part of the breast reaches 160°F

 Recent Posts